aviferdman/OptimusQ/README.md

 - response: Class for handling errors and returning appropriate messages to the user
 - screenshot: Class for taking screenshot by the computer.
 Needs for the mission of scrap images and videos from a landing page

+## Facebook Service
+Responsible for connecting to FB and publish campaigns

 ## Image Service
 Responsible for recommending the photos after scanning the page.